Ultrasound in a Vet Clinic

 Ultrasound in Vet Care has ascended to pretty much the same importance as radiography, it is a very important diagnostic tool for imaging soft tissue and fluid.
 Ultrasound not only shows the inner structure of organs including their blood supply via colour flow Doppler or the blood supply pattern of e.g. tumors.
 It also enables us to evaluate cardiac function and cardiac disease.
 If any changes are detected, it may be useful to take cell samples via Fine Needle Aspiration (FNA) or to take tissue samples via ultrasound guided biopsies.
 This often makes surgery unnecessary or helps with pre-operative decision making and planning.

 Our motto is ‘Excellence in Veterinary Care’ and to ensure this we are using the latest premium model of Mindray.
 The M9 is Mindrays best portable ultrasound machine and has raised the industry standards to an all new level, particularly in cardiac imaging.
 Kathrin from Ellerslie Vets is on the other side an outstanding ultrasonographer and has used ultrasound in thousands of pets.
-She trained Vets in ultrasonography overseas and worked alongside one of the best known specialists for echocardiography in Germany and also accepts referrals in NZ.
+She trained Vets overseas and worked alongside one of the best known specialists for echocardiography in Germany and also accepts referrals in NZ.